 If you don't mind country life, going to bed at 20:00 hours and getting up at 05:00 hours then maybe the country is for you, but if you want to party until 03:00 hours and sleep in until midday the there will be a city for you also.

-Whether that city is Ubon Ratchathani for the country or Bangkok / Pattaya / Phuket for the party life you can find something that suits your life stage.
+Whether that city is Ubon Ratchathani for the country or Bangkok / Pattaya / Phuket for the party life you can find a town in Thailand that suits your life stage.

 Most importantly, checking out all the options first, before making any substantial financial commitment is essential.